Mahogany Speaks To You

 What is Hyperthyroidism?

-Hyperthyroidism occurs when your thyroid gland, located in the neck, produces too much thyroid hormone.
+Hyperthyroidism occurs when the thyroid gland in the neck produces too much thyroid hormone.
 This hormone plays a vital role in regulating your body’s metabolism.

 Prevalence in Different Ethnic Groups